The Daughter of Auschwitz, Tova Friedman

 Synopsis

 Tova Friedman was one of the youngest people to emerge from Auschwitz.
-After surviving the liquidation of the Jewish ghetto in Central Poland where she lived as a toddler, Tova was four when she and her parents were sent to a Nazi labor camp.
-She was almost six when she and her mother were forced into a packed cattle truck and sent to Auschwitz II—also known as the Birkenau extermination camp—while her father was transported to Dachau.
+After surviving the liquidation of the Jewish ghetto in Central Poland where she lived as a toddler, Tova was four when she and her parents were sent to a Nazi labour camp, and almost six when she and her mother were forced into a packed cattle truck and sent to Auschwitz II, also known as the Birkenau extermination camp, while her father was transported to Dachau.

 During six months of incarceration in Birkenau, Tova witnessed atrocities that she could never forget, and experienced numerous escapes from death.
 She is one of a handful of Jews to have entered a gas chamber and lived to tell the tale.

-In The Daughter of Auschwitz, Tova immortalizes what she saw to keep the story of the Holocaust—the Shoah—alive at a time when it's in danger of fading from memory.
-She has used those memories that have shaped her life to honor the victims.
+In The Daughter of Auschwitz, Tova immortalizes what she saw, to keep the story of the Holocaust alive, at a time when it's in danger of fading from memory.
+She has used those memories that have shaped her life to honour the victims.
 Written with award-winning former war reporter Malcolm Brabant, this is an extremely important book.
 Brabant's meticulous research has helped Tova recall her experiences in searing detail.
-Together, they have painstakingly re-created Tova's extraordinary story about the world's worst ever crime.
+Together they have painstakingly recreated Tova's extraordinary story about the world's worst ever crime.